seeu-inspace/easyg/README.md

 [![Twitter](https://img.shields.io/twitter/follow/seeu_inspace?style=social)](https://twitter.com/intent/follow?screen_name=seeu_inspace)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-EasyG started out as a script that I use to automate some information gathering tasks for PenTesting and Bug Hunting, [you can find it here](https://github.com/seeu-inspace/easyg/blob/main/easyg.rb).
+EasyG started out as a script that I use to automate some information gathering tasks for my hacking process, [you can find it here](https://github.com/seeu-inspace/easyg/blob/main/easyg.rb).
 Now it's more than that.

 Here I gather all the resources about PenTesting and Bug Bounty Hunting that I find interesting: notes, payloads and links.